 The Only Astrology Book You’ll Ever Need by Joanna Martine.
 Excellent book, but I hate to tell you it is definitely NOT the only astrology book you’ll ever need.
 It is a great first book to read.
-It is easy to understand with no prior knowledge of astrology.
-It spends quite a bit of time on sun signs which probably makes astrologers want to throw this book across the room.
+It is easy to understand with no prior knowledge of astrology required.
+It spends quite a bit of time on sun signs which probably makes most astrologers want to throw this book across the room.

 It’s nice to have a copy of a birth chart when using this book.
 This book made me comfortable looking at a chart.
 However, don’t be like me and try to do a 10-page birth chart analysis from just using this book.
 It will not go well.
 It won’t be accurate because you need to know more than what is in this book.